-Before we present the key results on comparative statics, we introduce the following notations: let $a^*$ denote the optimal premium level for all $\eta \ge 0$ (as defined in \eqref{eq:a_op} and calculated by \eqref{eq:a_star} or \eqref{eq:a_star_ex}); for the optimal insurance contract, $d^*:= d(a^*)$ is the deductible amount, and $U^* := a^* + d^* + S$ is the policy limit (maximum covered loss).
-The following proposition summarizes the \emph{analytical} results on how the specifications of the buyer's optimal contract ($a^*$, $d^*$, and $U^*$) are affected by model inputs.
-Because we allow discontinuities in the distribution of the buyer's loss $X$, the proof is technical and lengthy, and thus we defer it to Online Companion.
+Before we present the key results on comparative statics, we introduce the following notations: let $a^*$ denote the optimal premium level for all $\eta \ge 0$ (as defined in \eqref{eq:a_op} and calculated by \eqref{eq:a_star} or \eqref{eq:a_star_ex}); for the optimal reinsurance contract, $d^*:= d(a^*)$ is the deductible amount, and $U^* := a^* + d^* + S$ is the policy limit (maximum covered loss).
+The following proposition summarizes the \emph{analytical} results on how the specifications of the insurer's optimal contract ($a^*$, $d^*$, and $U^*$) are affected by model inputs.
+Because we allow discontinuities in the distribution of the insurer's loss $X$, the proof is technical and lengthy, and thus we defer it to Online Companion.

 \begin{proposition} Let Assumption \ref{ass} hold.
-Then we have the following comparative statics results on the optimal insurance contract $I^*$ in \eqref{eq:I_star}. \begin{enumerate} \item The optimal premium level $a^*$ increases with respect to the seller's background risk $S$ (in the pointwise sense), so is $a^* + d^*$.
+We have the following comparative statics results on the optimal reinsurance contract $I^*$ in \eqref{eq:I_star}. \begin{enumerate} \item The optimal premium level $a^*$ increases with respect to the reinsurer's background risk $S$ (in the pointwise sense), so is $a^* + d^*$.
 Furthermore, if Assumption \ref{asu:u} holds, then the optimal deductible $d^*$ decreases with respect to $S$.

-\item If Assumption \ref{asu:u} holds, then the optimal premium level $a^*$ decreases with respect to the buyer's initial wealth $w$, but both the optimal deductible $d^*$ and $a^* + d^*$ increase with respect to $w$.
+\item If Assumption \ref{asu:u} holds, then the optimal premium level $a^*$ decreases with respect to the insurer's initial wealth $w$, but both the optimal deductible $d^*$ and $a^* + d^*$ increase with respect to $w$.

-\item The optimal premium level $a^*$ increases with respect to the buyer's (Arrow-Pratt) degree of risk aversion $\mathbb{A}_u$, but both the optimal deductible $d^*$ and $a^* + d^*$ decrease with respect to $\mathbb{A}_u$. \end{enumerate} \end{proposition}
+\item The optimal premium level $a^*$ increases with respect to the insurer's (Arrow-Pratt) degree of risk aversion $\mathbb{A}_u$, but both the optimal deductible $d^*$ and $a^* + d^*$ decrease with respect to $\mathbb{A}_u$. \end{enumerate} \end{proposition}